jonnymind/SIRPAS/Books/Base_System.md

 ## Lack of Instinct 1-4 (6/3CP) {#BaM-a-lack-of-instinct}

-All instinctive defence checks and contests get a -1 modifier per level bought.
+All instinctive defense checks and contests get a -1 modifier per level bought.

 Cannot be countered by buying Survival Instinct.